 No Employees Uniforms

-To minimize confusion , your employees should always where an approved store uniform.
+To minimize confusion , your employees should always wear an approved store uniform.
 This will help differentiate them from customers or criminals.

 Using the Panic Button Too Soon